Antigua Barracuda FC: History

-The 2013 season saw the club lose each of their 26 games, tying the North American professional sports record for futility, as well as being the one of only three times an association football club managed to have a winless season.
+The 2013 season saw the club lose each of their 26 games.
+This not only tied the North American professional sports record for the worst performance over a full season, but was also one of only six times an association football club managed to have a winless season.
+Antigua Barracuda were forced to play all of their matches in the United States after the Puerto Rican teams withdrew from USL Pro; the club's players and staff were relocated to Tampa, Florida, and had no permanent training facility.
 The club withdrew from the USL Pro on 6 January 2014, due in part to the lack of a home venue and the accompanying financial reasons.